 Is Bitcoin A Good Investment & Should I Invest In Bitcoin?

-If you are new to the world of Bitcoin investing, you might be wondering if Bitcoin is a good investment or should I invest in Bitcoin?.
-Well, let’s break all Bitcoin-related myths circulating online before you consider investing in Bitcoin.
+If you are new to the world of Bitcoin investing, you might be wondering if Bitcoin is a good investment, and should I invest in Bitcoin?
+Well, let’s cut through all the Bitcoin-related myths online to help you consider if investing in Bitcoin is a good idea!

 But first, what do we know about Bitcoin - one of the most popular search words ever?